gitter-badger/iron-2/README.md

 # The Iron Programming Language

+> NOTE: Iron is under active development, not production-ready in any sense.
+If you try to download this in an attempt to write software, you're in for a bad time.
+For more information, see the Progress section below.

 **Iron** (abbreviated **Fe**) is a general-purpose programming language, on which development started in 2016.
 It is designed to be both flexible and readable; approachable for individuals who come from vastly different backgrounds.
 It draws inspiration from many other popular languages, most notably from Python, JavaScript, C++, and SystemVerilog.

+## Progress

+- [x] Initial lexer implementation
+- [ ] Initial parser implementation

 ## Getting Started